homebots/elements/README.md

 # Usage

 You need to import [Zone.js](https://www.npmjs.com/package/zone.js) and [Reflect API](https://www.npmjs.com/package/reflect-metadata) in your project.
-Unpkg makes life much super easy, amirite?
+Unpkg makes life so easy, amirite?

 I also tried [Parcel](https://parceljs.org) to bundle the example and it's dead easy to start an app.
 Really cool stuff!